weixijia/weixijia.github.io/_pages/about.md

 Work with Valentin Radu, "End-to-End Machine Learning for Smartphone-based Indoor Localisation and Tracking using Recurrent Neural Networks".
 See you in Cambridge, UK.
 [Link](https://weixijia.github.io/talks/mobiuk2018-talk)

-i want to make my news fold, and only show top 5 news